 Why does crypto attract young people?

-We’ve seen a high number of cryptocurrency-related entries from students to our monthly Money Confessions campaign.
+We’ve also seen a high number of cryptocurrency-related entries from students to our monthly Money Confessions campaign.
 Including:

 - “I spend 80% of my wages on crypto every week.”